PAY IT FORWARD

 - Seek grants and funding that might support your podcast as part of organizational or project programming (yes, podcasts can be considered programming and one of the ways you fulfill your mission).

-- PROMOTE: Create and share social media posts about your guest appearance.
+Create website and social media posts about your guest appearance.

-- CONNECT: Ask your fans and friends to share the podcast episode.
+Ask your fans and friends to share, like, and comment on the podcast episode.